 Rachel has been part of management at Hawthorne Valley Farm for the past 20 years.
 Prior to her current role, she held the position of market gardener and CSA coordinator for Hawthorne Valley Farm.
 During this time she was able to develop the CSA program and participated in founding the farm apprentice enrichment program called CRAFT (Collaborative Regional Alliance for Farmer Training) both of which began in 1994.

-Jill Jakimetz is an IMA researcher.
+Jill Jakimetz is an IMA editor and researcher.
 She holds a BA and MA in Environmental Studies from Bates College and the University of Oregon.
 Her work has focused on the role of imagination, landscape and identity within the nature-culture feedback loop- in literature, visual art, institutions, and the built environment.

 As a 2009 Fulbright Fellow to the European Union, Jill observed the E.U.’s divergent policies on agriculture and the environment.
 While many policies continued to support expansion and consolidation of intensive agriculture, an emerging paradigm also assigned value to multifunctional agriculture, that is, farming that produces food and fiber, but also nature, culture, recreation, healing, and public service.

 In Maine, Oregon, the Berkshires, and Hudson Valley, Jill has worked in the local food system as a farmer, baker, marketer, administrator, educator, and researcher.

 As an artist, she has collaborated with the Farmscape Ecology Program’s Living Land Project, exploring human perception and plant habitats in a series of group walks and botanical portraits.
 Also with FEP, Jill invited the public to take a deep sensory dive into the life of soils with a Soil Tasting, where soils of different habitats were offered, like wines, for 'tasting.'

 Steffen Schneider has over three decades of experience as a biodynamic farmer and herdsman.
 Currently he is the Director of Farming Operations at Hawthorne Valley Farm.
 He holds a masters degree in agriculture from the Justus Von Liebig University in Giessen, Germany.